StreamActions/StreamActions/CONTRIBUTING.md

  Our included _StreamActions.licenseheader_ file contains the license headers for you to copy/paste into each file, in case CodeMaid is not installed or fails to do it.

- NOTE: Our CodeMaid config will regionize and then re-order regions every time the file is saved, overwriting existing regions.
+ :information_source: NOTE: Our CodeMaid config will regionize and then re-order regions every time the file is saved, overwriting existing regions.

 ## Additional Notes